 “In the teacher’s lounge, I loved embarrassing all the kindergarten teachers with some stories from my past,” says Chris, with a mischievous laugh.
 “The young teachers, especially.
 They’re so nice and sweet; they had never heard anything like it.”

 To say the least, hers has been a freewheeling, bohemian lifestyle, and she’s loved every minute of it.
 And – after a cautious start – Chris, age 69, is loving semi- retirement, too.
-These days, she spends much of her time in her self-described “Cadillac of art studios,” built for her by her contractor husband, behind their home in the hills of Eagle Rock.
-There, she creates encaustic, or hot wax, paintings in the spirit of Jasper Johns, a lifelong endeavor she had little time for while teaching from 1998-2015.
+These days, she spends much of her time in her self-described “Cadillac of art studios”.
+The studio was built for her by her contractor husband, behind their home in the hills of Eagle Rock.
+There, she creates encaustic paintings in the spirit of Jasper Johns, a lifelong endeavor she had little time for while teaching.

 Photos by Sean Hazen

 “I loved teaching, especially second graders.
 But it left little time for anything else,” explains Chris.
 “Now, I don’t have to do anything, and that’s a great feeling.
-I’m so lucky to have the time and energy to paint, take long walks on campus (at nearby Occidental College) and just relax.”
+I’m so lucky to have the time and energy to paint.
+I also take long walks on campus (at nearby Occidental College).”

 Proud of her status as the grandma of her neighborhood, Chris – who never had children of her own – embarked on her pathway to an eclectic lifestyle soon after enrolling at her hometown university, Fresno State.
 “I was 19, and just wanted to do anything that would be considered hip and cool.”